mskf3000/Tutorials-and-Cheat-Sheets/Ruby - Installing Ruby from Source on Ubuntu.md

-# Cheat Sheet - Ruby - Installing Ruby from Source on Ubuntu
+# Ruby - Installing Ruby from Source on Ubuntu

 By Jack Szwergold, September 21, 2015